-The connection between OVOC and AudioCodes Floating License service (Cloud Mode) is secured over TCP HTTPS port 443 by an AudioCodes provided certificate (one-way authentication by OVOC), which is automatically installed (version 7.4.3000 and later).
-This certificate must not be replaced using the Server Certificates Update option in the OVOC Server Manager or deleted or modified in any way (only in the event of a clean installation or upgrade of OVOC) and must only be used for the HTTPS connection to the Floating License service.
+The connection between OVOC and AudioCodes Floating License service (Cloud Mode) is secured over TCP HTTPS port 443 with one-way authentication by OVOC using an AudioCodes provided CLM Server certificate.
+The CLM server certificate is located in directory /opt/ssl/clm/.
+The certificate is automatically installed for version 7.4.3000 and later.

+This certificate must not be replaced or deleted or modified in any way (only in the event of a clean installation or upgrade of OVOC) and must only be used for the HTTPS connection to the Floating License service.